christianrickert/CU-MacroLibrary/README.md

 * Bio-Formats plugin (>= 6.4.0)

 ### Software installation
-To install the CU-MacroLibrary with your copy of ImageJ2, simply copy the `Library.txt` to `Fiji.app\macros` and its content will be available to any executed or installed macro.
+To install the CU-MacroLibrary with your copy of Fiji, simply copy the `Library.txt` to `Fiji.app\macros\` and its content will be available to any executed or installed macro.
 In addition, ImageJ2's macro editor will autocomplete function names from the library.